 Customer experience is at the core of a successful business.
 Without positive experiences, shoppers are unlikely to come back.
 They’re also unlikely to recommend your business to others.
 Repeat customers and referrals are results of great customer service.

 Every business exists to fulfill a need.
 We need food, and so we have grocery stores.
 Looking for new clothes?
 Try the plethora of retail stores around town.
+Need a new dentist?
+You can find one near you.
 From our needs to our most frivolous desires, businesses fulfill them all.

 As American families search for ways to recover from the pandemic and preserve tradition, businesses face calls to rethink holiday sales strategies.
 These strategies may shape the face of retail beyond this year.

 Improving customer experience should be a prime objective for businesses.
 Statistics show that 73% of consumers say that their experience drives their buying decision.
 That is a large majority of your consumers.
 In fact, 86% of shoppers agree that they would pay more if it meant better customer experience.
 More and more shoppers are focused on getting better customer experience.
 This is especially the case at businesses they frequent.

 It pays to have provide customer experience.
 As a business, you need to dedicate yourself to improving this element.
 It is necessary when aiming for business growth.
 At the base level, start by employing people with helpful personalities in customer-facing roles.
 The next step is to train and provide resources on how to handle shoppers.
 There could be additional training on how to handle difficult shoppers.
 The goal here is to create positive experiences for customers.

 72% of consumers share their positive customer experience story with six or more people.
 When you offer a great customer experience to one person, they are likely to recommend your business to several others.
 One pleasant experience has a multiplication effect.
 It provides opportunities for more sales and more shoppers.
 It provides opportunities for more positive experiences.